hayesrebecca/microbeBiogeography/README.md

     - NetworkTurnover
       - 1_NetworkTurnover.R
         - This script runs the network turnover and dissimilarity by geographic distance analyses and generates the results figures.

 figures/
   - This folder includes the scripts to generate the site map and microbial phylogenetic tree figures.

-## Species that are not in the phylogeny are not used. brms is not allowing an incomplete
-## phylogeny, to avoid the error we changed the species not present to one that is in the phylogeny.
-## We chose a species for which we did not do parasite screening and should not influence results.

-##
+## To use this repository:
+  1. Run packages.sh to install all necessary packages.
+  1. The only scripts that need to be run in particular order are the SEM scripts.
+Otherwise, scripts are self-contained and can be run out of order.